18D070001/Facial_recognition_based_attendence_sysytem/README.md

-#  Face recognition based Attendance Management System
+#  Facial recognition based Attendance Management System

 This repository contains code for facial recognition using openCV and python with a tkinter gui interface.
 If you want to test the code then run train.py file